WEST HAM UNITED

 Clarke S.

-After 60 minutes we look the lead when Paul Marquis broke down the left and his cross was met by Whitmarsh, also playing in his first game of the season, who scored at the near post.
-Thirteen minutes later Matt Holland advanced down the right and his centre was again met by Whitmarsh whose shot just went wide of the far post.
+The breakthrough finally arrived on the hour.
+Paul Marquis surged down the left and whipped in a low cross that Whitmarsh, making his first appearance of the season, met at the near post to put us ahead.
+Thirteen minutes later Matt Holland burst down the right and delivered another inviting centre, Whitmarsh this time glancing his shot narrowly wide of the far upright.

 ARSENAL